Brightpmk/Brightpmk/README.md

-# Hi there 👋
+# Hi, I'm Thummachart 👋

-I'm Bright — a Computer Engineering student who loves building things and learning new technologies.
+I'm a first-year Computer Engineering student with a strong interest in **data analytics** and **data engineering**.
-Right now, I'm focusing on improving my fundamentals, exploring different areas in tech, and building small projects at my own pace.

-### 🌱 Currently Learning
-- Programming fundamentals
-- Problem solving and algorithms
-- Exploring cloud, data, and AI concepts

-### 📘 What I'm Doing Here
+## What I'm focusing on
-- Sharing my learning journey
-- Keeping notes, practice code, and experiments
+- Building foundational skills in **SQL** and **Python**
-- Building small projects as I grow
+- Practicing **data analysis** through small personal projects

-### ✨ My Goals
-- Become better every day
-- Understand technology deeply
-- Build projects that I'm proud of

----

-Thanks for visiting my GitHub!
-Feel free to follow my journey 🚀
+- Learning how data systems work and planning to explore **cloud technologies** in the future

+## Projects
+- **Simple Data Analysis Project** – practicing data cleaning, SQL queries, and basic insights
+- **DiscreteTutor** – academic web project involving MongoDB and cloud deployment

+## Currently learning
+- Python for data analysis
+- SQL and database fundamentals
+- Cloud basics (AWS, deployment concepts)

+## Long-term goal
+To grow as a data-focused engineer and further develop cloud skills to build scalable, data-driven systems.